pratap86/java7-and-java8-features/README.md

 - Type inference or Diamond operator

 # Java8 Features
+- Default methods in interfaces aka defender methods or virtual extension methods
+- static methods in interfaces

 ### Terminal Operations - groupingBy()
 - groupingBy collector is equivalent to the groupby clause in sql